virtual-vgo/vvgo/README.md

 # Virtual Video Game Orchestra

-:wave: We are the Virtual Video Game Orchestra (VVGO for short), an orchestra organized by members from various IRL VGOs/GSOs, and comprised of local musicians hailing from across the globe!
+:wave: We are the Virtual Video Game Orchestra (VVGO for short).
+Our mission is to provide a fun and accessible virtual community of musicians from around the world through performing video game music.

 ## Changing HTML pages